Florida HB 657 Explained: HOA Dissolution Bill Dies in Senate

 Retroactive Applicability

-A significant provision: the termination procedures apply retroactively to HOAs dissolved before, on, or after July 1, 2026.
-This means homeowners in communities that previously attempted dissolution may be able to use the new process to validate or complete those efforts.
+A significant proposed provision: the termination procedures would have applied retroactively to HOAs dissolved before, on, or after the bill's proposed July 1, 2026 effective date.
+This would have meant homeowners in communities that previously attempted dissolution could use the new process to validate or complete those efforts.
+Because the bill failed, this retroactive provision is not law.

 New Penalties for HOA Board Abuse

-• Using HOA funds to campaign for or against a termination plan is punishable by a fine of up to $5,000 per violation
+- Using HOA funds to campaign for or against a termination plan would have been punishable by a fine reported at up to $5,000 per violation

-• Failing to hold a meeting after receiving a valid petition is punishable by the same $5,000 fine
+- Failing to hold a meeting after receiving a valid petition would have carried the same reported penalty

-• Hiding financial records relevant to termination plans carries the same penalty
+- Hiding financial records relevant to termination plans would have carried the same penalty

-• Violating board members can be removed from office
+- Violating board members could have been removed from office

-These penalties directly address one of the most common complaints from Florida homeowners: that HOA boards use their position and association funds to protect their own power, making it virtually impossible for homeowners to hold them accountable.
+These proposed penalties were meant to address one of the most common complaints from Florida homeowners: that HOA boards use their position and association funds to protect their own power.
+Because the bill failed, none of these penalties are in effect.

 Why This Matters:

 Under current Florida law (Statute §720.303), homeowners have the right to access HOA records and attend board meetings.
-But enforcement is weak.
-HB 657 adds real financial consequences for board members who obstruct homeowner rights — up to $5,000 per violation and removal from office.
+HB 657 would have added financial consequences for board members who obstruct homeowner rights, but because the bill died in the Senate, those consequences are not law — the $5,000 figure reflects the proposed bill, not an enacted statute.

 What Happens After Your HOA Is Dissolved?